CambiumRG/rhoMtreeRing/README.md

 **Light Calibration**
 Fill available thickness and intensity boxes or load it from a file from your computer from stepped calibration wedge values.
 Afterwards, regression algorithm can be chosen from `Local regression` or `Cubic smoothing spline`.
 Once those data are fulfilled, click on the `Plot` button.
-Therefore, steps and regression curve will be displayed from *XRing* (AÑADIR REPOSITORIO/CITA) based script.
+Therefore, steps and regression curve will be displayed from *XRing* [2] based script.

 ![LightCal](https://user-images.githubusercontent.com/74645623/99530486-a59dfc80-29a1-11eb-8be6-20ea8d29a8a6.png)